epix-project/gadmVN/README.md

 This package contains the polygons of Vietnam and its provinces at different points in time since 1979, reflecting the changes in the administrative divisions along the history of Vietnam.
+Recent polygons are taken from [GADM](https://gadm.org), polygons from other periods are computed from these recent polygons by merging and splitting events.

 ## Installation and loading